JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 The semantics of the naming schema ensures correctness.
 Since the cryptographic hash is generated from all the inputs (think dependencies) required to build the software, we have a robust notion of equality with which to distinguish components.
-Additionally, we Nix uses this knowledge of all the inputs to ensure that there are no undeclared dependencies at build time.
+Additionally, Nix uses this knowledge of all the inputs to ensure that there are no undeclared dependencies at build time.

 An important aside here is that we have mostly been talking about Nix's notion of equality to distinguish components.
 But it is desirable that we share as many components as possible, and don't need to rebuild components that are equal.
-So this notion of equality prevents intereference, but it can also be used to optimize builds by sharing dependencies across components.
+So this notion of equality prevents interference, but it can also be used to optimize builds by sharing dependencies across components.
 In the thesis this is referred to as maximal sharing.[^13]

 In addition to the core principles, Nix uses a purely functional model where all software in the central store is immutable.
 This means that it cannot be modified in a breaking way.
-It also prevents side effects in the build process which means that software components are built deterministically.
-This is important for ensuring that the name directly corresponds to the component.
+Nix also prevents side effects in the build process which means that software components are built deterministically.
+This is important for ensuring that the name (which is based on the inputs to a component) directly corresponds to the output of a build (the actual component).

-This approach yields these benefits[^14]:
+The Nix approach yields these benefits[^14]:

-- Complete deployment and non-intereference (i.e. correct software deployment)
+- Complete deployment and non-interference (i.e. correct software deployment)
 - Atomic upgrades
 - O(2) rollbacks
 - Transparent source / binary distribution.[^15]